-2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Draft Provincial Strategic Objectives Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives Management and use resources that are well protected and continually enhanced a low-carbon economy) Optimising Resource- use Efficiency partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment. basic infrastructure Pursuing African advancement and enhanced international cooperation OC 11: Create a better South Africa and contribute to a better and safer Africa and World.
-Transform society and unite the nation SO 8: Increasing social cohesion SO 9: Reducing poverty SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
+2009 MTSF -10 Strategic Priorities 12 National Outcomes National Development Plan Provincial Strategic Plan 2014 - 2019 Cape Winelands District Strategic Objectives Witzenberg Strategic Objectives Management and use assets and natural resources that are well protected and continually enhanced sustainably (transition to a low-carbon economy) resilient, quality and inclusive living environment PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment. & maintenance of basic infrastructure Pursuing African advancement and enhanced international cooperation OC 11: Create a better South Africa and contribute to a better and safer Africa and World.
+Transform society and unite the nation PSG 3: Increase wellness, safety and tackle social ills PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 1: To create an environment and forge partnerships that ensures the health, safety, social and economic development of all communities including the empowerment of the poor in the Cape Winelands District through economic, environmental and social infrastructure investment.
 1.1 Sustainable provision & maintenance of basic infrastructure 1.2 Provide for the needs of informal settlements through improved services.
 4.1 Support the poor & vulnerable through programmes & policy Building a developmental state including improvement of public services and strengthening democratic institutions OC 12: An efficient, effective and development oriented public service and an empowered, fair and inclusive citizenship.
-Build a capable Fight corruption and enhance accountability SO-12: Building the best-run regional government in the world SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
+Build a capable Fight corruption and enhance accountability PSG-5: Embed good governance and integrated service delivery through partnerships and spatial alignment SO 3: To provide an effective and efficient financial and strategic support services to the Cape Winelands District Municipality.
 2.2 Ensure Financial Viability 2.3 To maintain and strengthen relations with international- & inter- governmental partners as well as the local community through the creation of participative structures.